-Gold Lace Juniper will grow to be about 24 inches tall at maturity, with a spread of 5 feet.
+San Jose Juniper will grow to be about 12 inches tall at maturity, with a spread of 5 feet.
 It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front.
 It grows at a slow rate, and under ideal conditions can be expected to live for approximately 30 years.

 This shrub should only be grown in full sunlight.
 It is very adaptable to both dry and moist growing conditions, but will not tolerate any standing water.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
-This particular variety is an interspecific hybrid.
+This is a selected variety of a species not originally from North America.